Britteco

 Common questions about foam filling, tank decommissioning, pipeline filling, void stabilisation, and the technical performance of the materials used.

-Void filling UK is the process of filling underground spaces, cavities, redundant chambers, shafts, or voids with a lightweight controlled material to reduce collapse risk, improve stability, and support long-term ground safety.
+Void filling is the process of filling underground spaces, cavities, redundant chambers, shafts, or voids with a lightweight controlled material to reduce collapse risk, improve stability, and support long-term ground safety.

 Britteco uses advanced RG22-grade water-based industrial hardfoam systems designed for long-term underground filling and stabilisation.
 Once cured, the foam has an apparent density of approximately 22 kg per cubic metre and is engineered for controlled expansion, structural stability, and low load on surrounding structures.